 It was, quite simply, pure bliss.

-Kenji Gyoten also took us into his kitchen where he showed us that the care of his craft even extends to the life of the ingredients he uses.
+Kenji Gyoten also took us into his kitchen, where he showed us that the care of his craft even extends to the life of the ingredients he uses.
 Here he demonstrated how, when he prepares some of the live tiger prawns, he tries to grant them a quick death by boiling them head-first.

-The sushi that was placed out one by one for me to enjoy was the cumulation of more than a decade of concentrated study, and hours and hours of preparation.
+The sushi placed out one by one for me to enjoy was the cumulation of more than a decade of concentrated study, and hours and hours of preparation.
 Talking with Chef Gyoten helped me see how deceptively simple a single piece of sushi may appear.

 To simply describe my visit to Sushi Gyoten as the best sushi I’ve had in my life would be a great disservice to Chef Gyoten and what he has created here.
 Chef Gyoten is an artist.
 One who brings together the finest of ingredients, tools, aesthetics, and traditions to craft an experience that will educate you on what the art of sushi truly means.
 If only once, I would highly recommend that you consider dining at Sushi Gyoten.